EvanStephenss/SQL-Final-Project/README.md

 ## Notebooks
 *Link and describe each Jupyter notebook in your repository.
 For example:*
-- [Notebook1.ipynb](link-to-notebook): This notebook is used for initial data exploration and visualization.
+- [API_ETL_EvanStephens_Final_Version.ipynb]: This notebook is used for initial data exploration and visualization.
 - [Notebook2.ipynb](link-to-notebook): This notebook focuses on data preprocessing and model training.

 ## Future Improvements